binance/binance-public-data/Futures_Order_Book_Download/README.md

 + 2020.09.27 lost 18 seconds
 + 2020.10.24 lost 121 seconds

-For USDT-Margined futures, the datasets are guaranteed to be complete, as they are reproduced from internal logs.
-You are welcome to compare this to any other collected datasets, and feel free to inform us if there is any difference.

 ## 1.2  Level 2 order book snapshot (S_DEPTH)
 Currently only BTCUSDT at around 1s (1000 ms) interval with 20 price levels is supported.
 A small part of the data is missing, and will be back filled in the future.